 Lesson learned: for a quick meal with more than two guests after work on a school night—make pot roast.
 Keep it simple.

 He was rewarded with Mrs. Mackles ice cream casserole.
 I don’t think I’ve ever seen him happier.
 This dessert was the most delicious thing ever—ice cream, cookies, caramel.
 Yumminess.
-Mr. Husband ate two plates full of this heavenly concoction.
-Perfect.

 Note: all photos taken with an iPhone since I was a hot-mess.
 See the smoke?
 Evidenced in the photos.